TREEcg/specification/README.md

      * 1.2: discovering a page is part of a larger `hydra:Collection` through `dcterms:isPartOf` (and then building block 1 can be used again)
  * Building block 2: [Traversing](specs/2-traversing.md) a `tree:Node`’s `tree:hasChildRelation` for more specific information
  * Building block 3: [Search forms](specs/3-search.md)
       * 3.1: using a search form for geospatial tiles cfr.
 OpenStreetMap tiles
+      * 3.2: using a search form to redirect to a Node containing the element

 Mind that a server exposing data through the Tree Ontology __must__ [set the CORS headers](http://enable-cors.org) to allow any host.